Stuart Meissner

 Stuart Meissner (born 1962) is an American attorney.
-His firm Meissner Associates opened in 2001 with offices in Manhattan NY, and across the country focuses on the securities industry, investment disputes, FINRA attorney, SEC whistleblower matters.
+His firm, Meissner Associates, opened in 2001, with offices in Manhattan, New York, and across the country, focused on the securities industry, investment disputes, FINRA attorney, and SEC whistleblower matters.

-Meissner, born in 1962 in Brooklyn and raised in Lawrence, Nassau County, New York, graduated with bachelor's and J.D. degrees from Hofstra University and received a master of laws degree in corporate law from New York University School of Law.
+Meissner, born in 1962 in Brooklyn, and raised in Lawrence, Nassau County, New York, graduated with bachelor's and J.D. degrees from Hofstra University, and received a master of laws degree in corporate law from the New York University School of Law.
 He is a son of George Meissner of West Palm Beach, Florida.